rhel-labs/learn-katacoda/sql-server-crypto-policy/step4.md

 to generate a replacement SSL certificate using an RSA key of at least 3072 bit length, or longer.

+Make directory for private key
+`mkdir /etc/ssl/private/`{{execute T1}}

 The new RSA certificate will use a public key of 4096 bits.

-`openssl req -x509 -nodes -newkey rsa:4096 -subj "/CN=${HOSTNAME}" -keyout mssql.key -out mssql.pem -days 365`{{execute T1}}
+`openssl req -x509 -nodes -newkey rsa:4096 -subj "/CN=${HOSTNAME}" -keyout /etc/ssl/private/mssql.key -out /etc/ssl/certs/mssql.pem -days 365`{{execute T1}}

 <pre class="file">
 Generating a RSA private key